 And now that I’ve experienced it for myself, I thought to share my c-section tips with you!
 (My toddler says that “sharing is caring”, so theresit.)
 Here are 10 c-section tips that you might want to know before going for the cut:

-1. Going in, mentally prepared is the best gift that you can give yourself.
+1. Going in mentally ready is the best gift that you can give yourself.
 (Well, that and the sushi post-op, once baby is out.)
-Some of the things I mentally prepared my mind for was the spinal block injection and the insertion of the catheter.
+Some of the things that I mentally prepared my mind for was the spinal block injection and the insertion of the catheter.
 Here’s what you need to know about those:

 Catheter: This is a soft hollow tube, inserted into your vagina, and passed into the bladder to drain your urine.
 It’s not eina, but the insertion can be uncomfy.
 The trick is to take a deep breathe, as the nurse inserts, and don’t clench!
 The catheter is inserted before you’re wheeled into theater and is removed a few hours post-op.